Databricks

 Authentication

-This destination authenticates to Databricks using a personal access token (PAT).
+- Access Token: a Databricks personal access token (PAT).

-Authorization: Bearer <token> - Keep the token scoped to the minimum permissions required for the target catalog/schema and staging volume.
+Extract sends the resulting token with Authorization: Bearer <token>.
+Keep the selected identity scoped to the minimum permissions required for the target catalog/schema and staging volume.

 Configuration reference